chrishaining/OO-CodeClan-Caraoke/README.md

 * Guests could have a favourite song, and if their favourite song is on the room's playlist, they can cheer loudly! (return a string like "Whoo!")
 * Rooms can keep track of the entry fees/spending of the guests - maybe add a bar tab/bar class?
 * Add anything extra you think would be good to have at a karaoke venue!

+#Comment
+I chose the room as the class with main responsibility.
+I was going to create an additional reception or karaoke bar class (that is, a central point or building in which the rooms are located).
+However, I chose not to add this additional class as it would add a layer of complexity and was not mentioned in the brief.
+For a possible future extension, it might be an idea to add this reception or karaoke bar class.
+However, it would mean a lot of refactoring.